glauberdmo/desafios/strings/README.md

 ```

 2 - The justify method was implemented using a random distribution 🍀.</br>
-<b>BUT DO NOT WORRY</b>, the result printing each time always will be the same, the seed was frozen.
+<b>BUT DO NOT WORRY</b>, the result printed each time will always will be the same, the seed was frozen.
-This aproach is cool because increasing the delimiter flats the distribution of the spaces (the number of spaces increases faster than the average of words by row).</br></br>
+ This approach is cool because by increasing the delimiter it flats the distribution of the spaces (the number of spaces increases faster than the average of words per row).</br></br>
 ![](https://memegenerator.net/img/instances/50042869.jpg)